Miloxer02/Miloxer02/README.md

 # 👋 Hi there, I'm Miłosz (Miloxer02)

 🎓 I'm currently a master's student in Quantitative Asset and Risk Management (ARIMA) at the UEK in Katowice and FH des BFI Vien.
-📊 My passion lies in quantitative finance, portfolio optimization, and risk modeling.
+📊 My passion lies in quantitative finance, algorytmic trading, and risk modeling.
 ⚙️ I'm building tools to analyze investment profitability, predict asset prices, and manage financial risk – using Python and R.

 ---